Infrastructure Projects

 - Chartered Institute of Arbitrators (Specialist Adjudication Group former London Branch PRO and PCC Chair).

-- Society of Construction Arbitrators (Former Committee Member).
+- SCA (Former Committee Member).

-- Society of Construction Law (Former Council Member).
+- SCL (Former Council Member).

-- Worshipful Company of Arbitrators (Liveryman).
+- London Court of International Arbitration (LCIA), Worshipful Company of Arbitrators (Liveryman).

 Rankings

-A well-regarded silk with expertise in complex international disputes involving engineering infrastructure projects, Kim Franklin QC acts in DIAC and ICC arbitrations in the UK and the Gulf.
+- A well-regarded silk with expertise in complex international disputes involving engineering infrastructure projects, Kim Franklin QC acts in DIAC and ICC arbitrations in the UK and the Gulf.

 - She has everyone eating out of her hand.
 If there are two warring parties, Kim as arbitrator gets them to cooperate and calms everybody.
-(2021)

 - Very well organised and good at keeping the parties to the mark.
 Writes extremely clearly and immediately.
-(2019)
+Clever, practical and no-nonsense, she has no airs and graces and is fun to work with.

 Recommendations